Publish hosted imagery layers

 15. If you chose Thematic for the imagery Source Type, you will also see the Auxiliary Information tab, where you can provide a corresponding raster attribute table (DBF version 5) or color map file (.clr).

 A color map is a text file with the .clr extension, in which each row has four space-delimited integer values to map a pixel value to a color.
 The row order follows the pixel value order, and the column order is red, green, and blue.
 Red, green, and blue values all range from 0 to 255.
-The following are some examples:
+The following are examples:

 0 255 10 150